CHAT-TV: News operation

-CHAT-TV presently broadcasts 15 hours of locally produced newscasts each week (with three hours each weekday); the station does not produce any weekend newscasts.
-CHAT-TV's local newscasts are titled CHAT News; the station carries a 30-minute lunch hour newscast at noon with a repeat from 12:30–1:00 p.m., and a two-hour early evening news block from 5:30–7:30 p.m.
-A half-hour review of the week's news stories airs Saturdays at 6 p.m., with repeat broadcasts at 6 p.m. on Sunday evenings and Monday mornings at 6:30 a.m.
+CHAT-TV carried 15 hours of locally produced newscasts each week (with three hours each weekday); the station did not produce any weekend newscasts.
+CHAT-TV's local newscasts were titled CHAT News; the station aired a 30-minute lunch hour newscast at noon with a repeat from 12:30 to 1 p.m., and a two-hour early evening news block from 5:30 to 7:30 p.m.
+A half-hour review of the week's news stories was seen Saturdays at 6 p.m., with repeat broadcasts on Sundays at 6 p.m. and Mondays at 6:30 a.m.

 Digital television

-As of 2020, CHAT has not yet begun broadcasting a digital signal.
+CHAT-TV never broadcast a digital signal.

-According to a 2009 CRTC decision, CHAT-TV is not required to activate its digital signal, as Medicine Hat is not a mandatory market for digital conversion, which took place in most other markets on August 31, 2011.
-When CHAT-DT signs on its digital signal, the station will broadcast on UHF channel 40, using PSIP to list CHAT-DT's virtual channel as 6.
+According to a 2009 CRTC decision, CHAT-TV was not required to activate its digital signal, as Medicine Hat was not a mandatory market for digital conversion, which took place in most other markets on August 31, 2011.
+CHAT-DT had been allocated to UHF channel 36.